aadarshpp/Neetcode-150/README.md

 The repository is intended for:

 - Revisiting common data structure and algorithm patterns
-- Practicing problem-solving in Java
+- Practicing problem-solving in Python and Java
-- Keeping track of solved problems in an organized manner
+- Keeping track of problems in an organized manner
 - Serving as a reference for study or revision

 ---